kailash-manasarovar/statement/docs/timeline/2024/november.md

 - I spoke to my mother the other day and told her I was thinking about leaving the flat on 15th February 2025 and handing in notice in December.
 - I told no-one else this.
 - This morning, 21st November, I receive a WhatsApp from Beatriz, my landlady, saying I had said I was leaving the flat.
-- I did not at all say this to her at any time and have been planning on staying until 2026.
+- I did not say this to her at any time and I have been planning on staying until 2026.
 - I ask her who told her I'd said that.
 - I mention there is a problem with the water but we can discuss it later.
 - I have raised the issue with the [water pipes](../2023/september.md#the-water-pipes) twice already.